Yngwin

-Yngwin ("Yngve") was, according to Gesta Danorum, a king in Götaland, who was a close friend to one of the Danish kings named Halfdan.

-This Danish king had no sons, so he left his treasures and his kingdom to Yngwin.
+Yngwin (Unguinus; *Yngve) was a legendary king of Denmark according to Gesta Danorum.
+Yngwin was originally the King of the Geats, who was a close friend to the Danish king Halfdan II, aka Halfdan Biargramm.
+When Halfdan died, he had no heirs, and therefore willed his treasures and his kingdom to Yngwin.
 Yngwin then moved to Denmark, and ruled the kingdom for a while, until he was slain by a competitor to the throne, by the name Ragnald.